 Marijuana is illegal in Ireland for recreational purposes and legal for medical use.

-Although medical use of cannabis in Ireland is legal, getting the necessary approval requires going through the Minister of Health.
-Possession of small amounts of marijuana is unlikely to result in jail — but the charges come down to the discretion of the court.
+Although the medical use of cannabis in Ireland is legal, getting the necessary approval requires going through the Minister of Health.
+Possession of small amounts of marijuana is unlikely to result in jail — but the charges come down to the court’s discretion.

 Cannabis was approved for medical use in the 1997 Misuse of Drugs Act, which replaced the one from 1934.
 Still, getting your application approved is a complicated and lengthy process.